Turkish Stars: Aircraft

+Flight Performance Limits

+The Turkish Stars shows consist of three main performance packages: High, Low and Flat Demo Package.
+These packages define different flight levels and types of maneuvers used in air demonstrations.

+In the High and Low Demo Packages, dynamic maneuvers involving formation and solo performances are demonstrated, while in the Flat Demo Package, transitions in various formation patterns are performed.
+During these shows, the distance between two aircraft can often come as close as 1 meter.
+In these types of displays, pilots experience forces ranging from around 5.5 to 6G in formation maneuvers and from -3G to +7.3G in solo flights, which are the aircraft's limits.

+The speed of flights during Turkish Stars' performances ranges from 200 knots (approximately 370 km/h) to 520 knots (approximately 960 km/h).
+These maneuvers are performed entirely manually with pilots relying on their psychomotor skills including hand, foot and eye coordination.

 Incidents

 On 13 March 2012, one of the team's NF-5 fighter planes crashed during a training session in Konya Province, 2 km from the airbase where the team is stationed.
 Pilot Flight lieutenant Ümit Özer, who had joined the Turkish Stars shortly before, died in the crash.

 On 7 April 2021, an NF-5 fighter plane crashed during a training session near Karatay.
 Pilot Flight lieutenant Burak Gençcelep died in the crash.

 On 6 December 2022, during a training flight, an NF-5 collided with a bird causing engine failure.
 The pilot ejected and was confirmed to be unharmed.

+On 14 March 2024, during a training flight, an NF-5 crashed into a construction site near the runway during a landing attempt, killing one construction worker who was operating construction equipment.
+The pilot successfully ejected and was airlifted by helicopter to the Selçuk University Faculty of Medicine.
+The Turkish Ministry of National Defence official Twitter account announced that the crash occurred at 12:51pm Local Time and the cause was unknown.
+It also announced that an investigation had been initiated.